Family gives up on 911 after hearing automated please hold message

-KANSAS CITY, MO (KCTV) -- When you call 9-1-1, you expect to be able to talk with some immediately, But if you live in Kansas City, be prepared to sit on hold and wait.
+KANSAS CITY, Missouri (KCTV/KSMO) -- When you call 9-1-1, you expect to be able to talk with some immediately, But if you live in Kansas City, be prepared to sit on hold and wait.

 You’ll likely hear a recorded message before you get a dispatcher.